MicheleMasini1996/diqkd-2input2output/README.md

 The code contained in the two folders is based on the article "Simple and practical DIQKD security analysis via BB84-type uncertainty relations and Pauli correlation constraints" (https://arxiv.org/abs/2107.08894).
 The program language used is Julia.

 The file contained in the folder two-bases allows to compute the key rate as a function of the channel error rate or the conditional entropy H(A|E) as a function of the CHSH statistic when both of Alice's bases are exploited to generate the secret key.
 To run the code, besides a recent Julia distribution, one needs to install the packages Optim, ForwardDiff, Roots, Plots, LinearAlgebra, DynamicPolynomials, SumOfSquares, MosekTools.
+Notice that, to solve problems for which the probability of Alice using her basis is different from 0.5 or 1, you will further need a Mosek license in order to solve the Lasserre hierarchy.

+The installation of the packages can be done by launching julia and typing

+    using Pkg
+    Pkg.add(["Optim", "ForwardDiff", "Roots", "Plots", "LinearAlgebra", "DynamicPolynomials", "SumOfSquares", "MosekTools"])

 One can use the program, e.g., creating a Jupyter Notebook in the same folder where the file two-bases.jl is contained and typing